 3) Inability to maximize lifts

 We understand the fear of heavy lifting.
 The possibility of failure is hard enough without the additional worry of having no spotter.
 You desperately want to give it your all, but that looming “what if” stays strong in your mind.
-In order to make progress of strength and hypertrophy, certain aspects will involve heavy lifting and that will in turn force you to attempt near maximal weight.
-For optimal results it must be done.
+In order to make progress of strength and hypertrophy, certain aspects may involve heavy lifting and that will in turn force you to attempt near maximal weight.
+For optimal results it should be done within reason.
 You could always ask the guy with his Beats headphones on to spot you but for some introverts that may be just as scary as the lift itself.
 With a personal trainer by your side, you will never be left hanging.
 You can relax knowing that if failure happens, it’ll be ok.
 You have enough to focus on, we’ll take care of the spotting.

 4) Poor techniques, Poor Results